-Main Hair Whitening Causes
+Common Hair Whitening Causes

 2. Vitamin Deficiency

 5. Health Issues and Hormones

 White hair could be a sign of an underlying health concern—a symptom of an autoimmune disease, thyroid levels, allergies, or a side effect of medical treatment.
 It can also be a sign of hormonal imbalance.
-But don’t panic!
-It’s best to consult with your doctor if your white hair comes with other troubling symptoms.

 How to Prevent Hair Whitening